State preparation by shallow circuits using feed forward: The LAQCC model

 The inclusion from left to right follows immediately by same argument as above.
 It is however not obvious if the logarithmic number of measurement rounds, allowed in the right hand side, can be simulated by a $\QNC^1$ circuit.
 Even stronger, we will show in Section~\ref{sec:gates_created_in_LAQCC} that threshold gates are available in $\LAQCC(\QNC^0, \NC^1, \mathO(1))$.
 From this fact it follows immediately that any $\TC^1$-circuit is contained in $\LAQCC(\QNC^0, \NC^1, \mathO(\log(n)))$.
 It is unclear these circuits are also contained in $\LAQCC(\QNC^1, \NC^1, \mathO(1))$. \end{remark}

 In the remainder of this work, we consider a specific instantiation of $\LAQCC(\mathcal{Q},\mathcal{C}, d)$. \begin{notation} We let $\LAQCC$ refer to the instance $\LAQCC(\QNC^0, \NC^1, \mathO(1))$, together with a grid nearest-neighbor topology and a quantum gate-set of all single-qubit gates and the two-qubit CNOT gate.
-The classical computations are bounded to logarithmic depth and of bounded-fan-in. \end{notation}
+The classical computations are bounded to logarithmic depth and of bounded-fan-in. \end{notation} The class $\NC^1$ is a natural non-trivial class beyond constant-depth complexity classes.
+As the depth of these circuits remains low, they can be implemented quickly.
+In this work, we assume qubits will not decohere during the classical computation.
+Incorporating the errors throughout the whole $\LAQCC$-computation, including the classical intermediate computations, proves an interesting direction for future research.
+Interesting, $\LAQCC$ contains many useful gates and subroutines already, as outlined in the next section, specifically the fan-out gate, implying directly that threshold gates are also contained in $\LAQCC$.